CRIRES+

 CRIRES+ logo.

-CRIRES+ is the upgraded CRIRES instrument.
-The old CRIRES was a high-resolution near-infrared spectrograph at the Very Large Telescope in Chile, operated by the European Southern Observatory.
-In 2014, the instrument was unmounted and shipped back to Germany to undergo an upgrade.
-The upgrade project, called CRIRES+, transformed the instrument into a cross-dispersed spectrograph, thereby increasing by a factor of ten the wavelength range that is covered simultaneously.
-In addition, a new spectropolarimetric unit was added, detectors and optical parts were changed, the calibration system was enhanced, and the data reduction system rewritten from scratch.
+CRIRES+ is the upgraded version of the CRIRES instrument, originally a high-resolution near-infrared spectrograph at the Very Large Telescope (VLT) in Chile, operated by the European Southern Observatory (ESO).
+In 2014, CRIRES was taken offline and sent to Germany for a major upgrade.
+This project, called CRIRES+, transformed the instrument into a cross-dispersed spectrograph, increasing the wavelength range it could cover simultaneously by a factor of ten.
+The upgrade also introduced a new spectropolarimetric unit, replaced detectors and optical components, enhanced the calibration system, and completely rewriting the data reduction system.

 CRIRES cryostat chamber in the assembling hall.